World Vision Australia: Programs

-Worldwide Focus
+Worldwide focus

-In Financial Year 2017, cash disbursements provided by WVA to international programs totalled $A229.3 million.
+In the financial year 2017, cash disbursements provided by WVA to international programs totalled $A229.3 million.
 Expenditure by region (including non-cash expenditure) comprised $A115.1 million for programs in Africa, $A73.5 million in the Middle East and Eastern Europe, $A69.2 million in the Asia Pacific area (not including Australia), and $A15.1 million in Latin America.

-Disaster Management
+Disaster management

 WVA funds are used in part for responses to humanitarian disasters throughout the world.
 The emergencies may be rapid and slow onset natural disasters such as earthquakes, floods, tsunamis and droughts, or man-made disasters such as conflicts and war and humanitarian emergencies caused by political, social, economic and other factors across a single country or a group of countries, in urban or non-urban settings.

 As at June 2018, WVA funds were being used to respond to emergencies in East Africa (including South Sudan), the Democratic Republic of Congo, Syria, Myanmar and Bangladesh (Rohingya crisis) and Afghanistan (drought).
 World Vision International coordinates responses to disasters in accordance with its Disaster Management 2020 (DM 2020) approach.
 This is focussed on the needs of children, who usually comprise 50–60% of the victims of a disaster.